44B McCosh Hall

-My courses revolve around two centers: British Romanticism; and Literature, Scripture and Religion.
-In the former circuit, my recent courses include Xtreme Romanticism, Romantic Poetry and Poetics, Romantic Historicism, Romantic Drama, and Travel Literature; courses in the latter include Confessions; Job, Literature and Modernity; Underworlds; and Bible, Criticism and Theory.
-For many years, I have served on the Executive Committee of the Program in Jewish Studies, where I teach American Jewish Literature, Introduction to Judaism, and Yiddish literature in Translation.
-It has been my pleasure to be founding Chair of the Committee on American Jewish Studies, funded by the generosity of the Lapidus Family Fund.
+Esther Schor earned her BA in English and Music and Ph.D. in English from Yale, with a couple of years’ work in publishing in between.
+At Princeton, her courses revolve around two centers: British Romanticism; and Literature, Scripture and Religion.
+In the former circuit, recent courses include Xtreme Romanticism, Chameleons and Impostors in the Romantic Era, Romantic Poetry and Poetics, Romantic Historicism, Romantic Drama, and Travel Literature; courses in the latter include Confessions; Job, Literature and Modernity; Underworlds; and Bible, Criticism and Theory.
+In 2015, she became the Inaugural Behrman Professor in the Humanities Council and served as Acting Chair for 2017-2018.
+She has taught the Western Humanities Sequence several times.
+For many years, she has served on the Executive Committee of the Program in Judaic Studies, where she teaches American Jewish Literature, Introduction to Judaism, and Yiddish literature in Translation.